Izenda7Series/docs/dev/api_frontend_integration.rst

    |br| The optional ``NeedToEncodeUrl`` parameter (defaults to ``true`` if not specified). |br|
    Set it to ``false`` if host framework expects unencoded urls (such as Angular 2).

+   **configJson Properties**
+* **WebApiUrl:** The location of your Izenda back end or load balancing service.

+*	**Base URL:** The base URL for your Izenda routes.

+*	**RootPath:** The relative path of your Izenda EmbeddedUI Resources

+*	**Routes:** A collection of routes available for white-labeling in your application.
+The next section discussed the routes used in the Angular 2 kit and provides an example of overwriting them.
+The subsequent sections outline key locations you can find these routes in use in the application.
+For guidelines on modifying the Izenda routes, please refer to :ref:`WL`

+:Note: If route values are not explicitly set, the routes will be set to Izenda’s default values.

+* **Timeout:** Maximum number of milliseconds the front end waits for a response from Izenda API.

+*	**NeedToEncodeUrl:** Encodes the URL through Izenda mechanisms.
+By default, this value is set to “true.”
+For Angular 2 applications, URL encoding will be handled by Angular.
+Set this value to false.

 **Samples**

     .. code-block:: javascript